svicente99/GettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## Step 0: Parameter definitions and file checking

+First of all, I define a set of parameters that allows reusing this code in several situations or renaming its variables and files (names and extensions).

+After, I check if all necessary files to execute the script are available and saved in pointed folders.

-## Step 1: training and test sets merged to create one data set
+## Step 1: Training and test sets merged to create one data set

 In this part we introduce the `<<-` operator which can be used to assign a value to an object in an environment that is different from the